martin-olivier/embin/README.md

   <INPUT>...
 Input file(s) to embed, which can be binary or text files

 Options:
-  -o, --output <OUTPUT>      Write generated source code in the specified output file instead of stdout
+  -o, --output <OUTPUT>      Write generated source code in output file instead of stdout
       --lang <LANG>          Language of the generated source code [default: c] --format <FORMAT>      Format of the generated source code [default: hex] --indent <INDENT>      Indentation type of the generated source code [default: space]